AidanStran/WildFire-Detection/README.md

 ## TODO List
-   - Yolo v11
    - learn validates charts
-   - make a predict.py
+   - Increase the predict ability
+      - by running more epochs, current: 10
       - test on larger image sizes? (might not be necessary?)
    - incorporate nonfire images